 These horns are authentic and superior to all Chinese made air horns for many reasons.

-Typically a generic train horn is chrome.
+Typically a generic train horn is coated in chrome.
 In fact, there are no real train horns with a chrome finish.
-This tall tale sign warns you that you’re looking at an imported, normally low-quality, horn.
+This telltale sign warns you that you’re looking at an imported, normally low-quality, horn.

 These horns normally feature plastic diaphragms which easily warp, bend, and even crack after limited use.
-Without the strength of steel diaphragms, these horns will go out of tune (not that they were exactly in tune to begin with) and have a short lifespan.
+Without the strength of stainless steel diaphragms, these horns will go out of tune (not that they were exactly in tune, to begin with) and have a short lifespan.

 Generic air horns are also normally very inefficient on air.
 This means you’ll waste your tank in no time and for only nominal noise.